Rauwolfia Serpentina (Sarpagandha) Uses, Benefits, Dosages and Side Effects

 Rauwolfia root introduction

-Rauwolfia Serpentina (Sarpagandha) is one of the important ayurvedic medicinal herbs.
+Rauwolfia Serpentina (Sarpagandha) is one of the essential Ayurvedic medicinal herbs.
 The root of this herb has been used since ancient times.
-The importance of the root and the alkaloids obtained from it has been recognized in the modern system of medicine in the treatment of hypertension and Neuro-psychiatric disorders.
+The importance of the heart and the alkaloids obtained from it has been recognised in modern medicine in treating hypertension and Neuropsychiatric disorders.

 Rauwolfia nutritional facts

 The root of Sarpagandha contains a large number of alkaloids.
-The different biochemical substances present in rauwolfia are ajmaline, ajmalicine, ajmalinine, rescinamine, reserpine, reserpinine, serpentine, serpentinine, and yohimbine.
-According to Pharmacopoeia of India, the plant comes under the category of hypotensive drugs
+The biochemical substances in rauwolfia are ajmaline, ajmalicine, ajmaline, rescinamine, reserpine, reserpine, serpentine, serpentine, and yohimbine.
+According to Pharmacopoeia of India, the plant comes under hypotensive drugs.

 Rauwolfia export

-The root of the plant has great medicinal values.
+The root of the plant has excellent medicinal value.
 It has been used to treat diseases and disorders.
-Because of reserpine therapeutic values, it is exported in large quantities to the developed country.
+Because of reserpine therapeutic values, it is exported to the developed country in large quantities.

 Rauwolfia distribution

-English: Rauwolfia root, Serpentina, Serpentina root, Serpent wood.
+English: Rauwolfia root, Serpentine, Serpentine root, Serpent wood.

 Hindi: Chotachand, Harkaichanda, Nai, Nakulikanda, Chandrabhaga